- Search The Registry

 - My Account

 *On this date in 1939, "The Ethel Waters Show," a variety special appeared on NBC.
-The new medium then in development was called television.
+The new medium at the time in development was called television.

 On The Ethel Waters Show, Waters along with Black actresses Fredi Washington and Georgette Harvey performed a dramatic sequence from her hit play Mamba's Daughters.
 Also appearing, in various skits, were actors Philip Loeb and Joey Faye.
 Waters, midway in what would be a long, turbulent, and illustrious career, had become the first African American to star in her own program on television.
 Ethel Waters would return to television eleven years later as the star of Beulah.